ST. JOHN THE BAPTIST

 ORGANIZATION

 State courts are established in each of the 42 judicial districts in Louisiana.
 The St. John the Baptist Parish Public Defender Office is in 40th Judicial District.
-The local office has been led by the District Public Defender, Richard B. Stricks, since 1995, when he was hired by the Indigent Defender Board comprised of Jules A. Carville III, Harold M. Keller, and Sylvia Taylor Steib.
+The local office was led by the District Public Defender, Richard B. Stricks, since 1995, when he was hired by the Indigent Defender Board comprised of Jules A. Carville III, Harold M. Keller, and Sylvia Taylor Steib.
+In 2022, Fontella F. Baker was appointed as the new District Public Defender.

 LOUISIANA PUBLIC DEFENDER BOARD (LPDB)

 On August 15, 2007, the Louisiana Legislature created the Louisiana Public Defender Board (LPDB) to supervise and assist the local district Public Defenders and ensure the state provides equal justice for all, which is guaranteed by the Constitution.
 The LPDB named a State Public Defender for Louisiana, whose office in Baton Rouge has a staff of assistants working in trial compliance, death penalty defense, juvenile justice, and training.
 The state agency has created performance standards and regulations to assure that clients of the Public Defenders are properly represented in each district.
-For more information about the Louisiana Public Defender Board (LPDB), click here
+For more information about the Office of State Public Defender (OSPD), formerly the Louisiana Public Defender Board (LPDB), click here

 LOUISIANA CONSTITUTION, (ARTICLE 1, SECTION 13)